mongodb/docs-search-transport/README.md

 $ npm run search-transport
 ```

+The server will be running on port 8080.
+To make a query, make a request to `localhost:8080/search?q=<your query here>` using the browser, Postman, etc.

 A node debugger (ie. [chrome developer tools](https://nodejs.org/en/docs/guides/debugging-getting-started/#inspector-clients)) can be connected to the built JS files.

 ## Staging